Sascha8a/BetterGTMPWiki/docs/API_Server.md

 API.getCurrentMap();
 ```
 ## GetEntityData
-Gets entity data that was set with [[setEntityData]].
+Gets entity data that was set with [setEntityData](API_Server.md?id=setentitydata).
-Note that this data is in a different state than synced data that you set with [[setEntitySyncedData]].
-To get synced data, use [[getEntitySyncedData]] instead.
+Note that this data is in a different state than synced data that you set with [setEntitySyncedData]().
+To get synced data, use [getEntitySyncedData]() instead.

 ```csharp
 API.getEntityData(NetHandle entity, string key);
 ```
 ## GetEntityFromHandle
-Gets an Entity object from the given [[NetHandle]].
-For example, you can use this to get a [[Vehicle]] object from a NetHandle.
+Gets an Entity object from the given [NetHandle]().
+For example, you can use this to get a [Vehicle]() object from a NetHandle.

 ```csharp
 API.getEntityFromHandle<T>(NetHandle handle);